bmcouma/Modern-Age-Calculator-/README.md

 # Modern Age Calculator

 A simple and interactive web application that calculates your age in years, months, and days.
-It also provides an age group classification (child, teenager, adult, or senior) and includes a dark mode toggle for better user experience.
+It also provides an age group classification (child, teenager, adult, or senior) and includes a dark mode toggle for a better user experience.

 ## Features
 - **Age Calculation**: Calculates your age in years, months, and days based on your date of birth.